hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 (**2**) From here make sure you have the correct information by default `API endpoint` should be set to `http://localhost:3001` but you may need to replace `localhost`with your server ip address if you used a VPS.
 The`apitoken`will be whatever you have set you security token to in the installation process.

 (**3**) You will see a newly generated ETH address.
 Ths is for you to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node.
-If you are on the network registry then you will likely have had your node funded with mHOPR and so only need to send xDAI to start your node. **Your node won't start until it has been funded**
+If you are on the network registry then you will have completed this step by now and can skip this.

+We recommend you fund your node with **0.01 xDai & 10 wxHOPR**.

+**Note:** After funding your node, you will have to wait a few minutes for your node to start.
+When the process is finished you should see the output: **Node has started!**

 (**4**) You will see your `Network Health Indicator` this can be either `Red`, `Orange`, `Yellow` or `Green`.
 If it is `Red` you may want to wait a few minutes after it has started to see if it improves, but this is not required.

-We recommend you fund your node with **0.01 xDai & 10 wxHOPR (or mHOPR)**.

-**Note:** After funding your node, you will have to wait a few minutes for your node to start.
-When the process is finished you should see the output: **Node has started!**

 :::info Tip